 The votes of stockholders present in person or represented by proxy at the Meeting will be tabulated by an inspector of elections appointed by the Company.
 Shares represented by proxy will be voted in accordance with your specific instructions.
-To vote via Internet, shareholders who hold shares directly at our transfer agent, Computershare, go to www.investorvote.com/PBIO and follow the instructions.
 For shareholders who received a Notice and Access card (because you hold shares in "street name"), go to proxyvote.com.
 To vote by mail, if you requested to receive printed proxy materials, fill out the enclosed Proxy, sign and date it, and return it in the enclosed postage-paid envelope.
 To vote by fax, if you requested to receive printed proxy materials, fill out the enclosed Proxy, sign and date it, and fax it to (508) 230-1829.
-To vote by phone, shareholders who hold shares directly at our transfer agent, Computershare please call 1-800-652-8683.
-For shareholders who received a Notice and Access card (because you hold shares in "street name"), please call 1-800-579-1639.
 Voting by proxy will not limit your right to vote at the Meeting if you attend the Meeting and vote in person.
-However, if you sign and return your proxy card without indicating specific instructions, your shares will be voted FOR each of Proposal Nos.
-1, 2, and 3.
+However, if your shares are held in the name of a bank, broker or other holder of record, you must obtain a proxy executed in your favor, from the holder of record to be able to vote at the Meeting.
+If you sign and return your proxy card without indicating specific instructions, your shares will be voted "FOR" our Board's director nominees and "FOR" Proposals 2, 3, and 4.
 If any other matters shall properly come before the Meeting, the authorized proxy will be voted by the proxies in accordance with their best judgment.
 All valid proxies received prior to the Meeting will be voted.
-The Board of Directors recommends that you vote by proxy even if you plan to attend the Meeting.
+The Board recommends that you vote by proxy even if you plan to attend the Meeting.

 If you hold your shares as a beneficial owner rather than a stockholder of record, your broker or representative will vote the shares that it holds for you in accordance with your instructions (if timely received) or, in the absence of such instructions, your broker or representative may vote on certain matters for which it has discretionary voting authority.
 Your broker will be permitted to vote your shares on Proposal No. 2 without your instructions.
-All other proposals are considered "non-routine" matters and your broker or representative does not have discretionary voting authority with respect to these matters.
+All other proposals are considered "non-routine" matters, and your broker or representative does not have discretionary voting authority with respect to these matters.
 Therefore, the shares that do not receive voting instructions will be treated as "broker non-votes."